Mayfly277/mayfly277.github.io/_posts/2022-07-03-GOADv2-pwning_part1.md

   - MEEREEN (windows server 2019)

 Here as we got 3 domains we know that three DCs must be setup.
 We also know that microsoft setup DC smb signing as true by default.
-So all the dc are the one with signing at true. (in a secure environement signing must true everywhere to avoid ntlm relay).
+So all the dc are the one with signing at true.
+(In a secure environment signing must true everywhere to avoid ntlm relay).

 ### setup /etc/hosts and kerberos
-- To use kerberos in our linux environement we will do some configuration.
+- To use kerberos in our Linux environment we will do some configurations.
 - First we must set the DNS by configuring the /etc/hosts file

 ```